Primary Care Champions Fellowship

 Addressing the need for Clinician Educators

-The Primary Care Champions Fellowship is designed to help clinical professionals of all disciplines develop exemplary leadership and teaching skills, preparing them for much-needed and meaningful service in health professions education.
+The Primary Care Champions Fellowship is designed to help physicians and Physician Assistants (PAs) develop exemplary leadership and teaching skills, preparing them for much-needed and meaningful service in health professions education.
 Upon completion of the program, fellows will be confident, service-minded clinical leaders, equipped with skills to manage thriving practices, improve physical wellness and expand learning opportunities in rural areas.

-The Primary Care Champions fellowship for health professionals is a twelve-month, credit bearing, non-degree graduate Fellowship program of Campbell University, based within the Jerry M. Wallace School of Osteopathic Medicine.
+The Primary Care Champions fellowship is a twelve-month, credit bearing, non-degree graduate Fellowship program of Campbell University, based within the Jerry M. Wallace School of Osteopathic Medicine.
+This federally-funded fellowship enables selected applicants to pursue the Master of Health Professions Education (MHPE) degree tuition-free.

 Preparing clinicians to lead transformational change in community-based practice.
 The mission of the Primary Care Champions Fellowship program is to prepare healthcare professionals as teachers and leaders, to lead transformational change in clinical practices, expanding community-based clinical education to develop the next generation of healthcare providers.
 By providing clinicians with essential skills to thrive while expanding education in community-based practices, the program will assist in improving care delivery to address the needs of rural and underserved populations in North Carolina, the Southeast, and the nation.